-- Spartanburg Housing will determine the average income of all families in all covered developments on an annual basis. - Spartanburg Housing will determine the average income of all families residing in each covered development (not adjusting for unit - For developments outside the EIR Spartanburg Housing will take the following actions to provide for deconcentration of poverty and - a.
+- 1. Spartanburg Housing will determine the average income of all families in all covered developments on an annual basis. - 2.
+Spartanburg Housing will determine the average income of all families residing in each covered development (not adjusting for unit size) on an annual basis. - 3.
+For developments outside the EIR Spartanburg Housing will take the following actions to provide for deconcentration of poverty and income mixing: - a.
 Spartanburg Housing will review the waiting list and offers to determine if marketing additional marketing of other properties will allow for transfers.